 No limit on the amount of family/support persons or visitors that can be present at a time for indoor or outdoor visits.

-Screening is required before you enter and mask use is strongly encouraged.
+Screening is required before you enter and masking is required at all times.

 Timing of in-person visits may be subject to scheduling limitations of the home.